Minecrafthackermau/Minecraft-Old-School/README.md

 ## Compiling
 (From Original Repo)

 Note: There will be Updates To `src/java` & `lwjgl-rundir/resources` for new Old-School updates.
 The `lwjgl-rundir/resources` will have to be changed by you using the `run.bat`.
+(The HTML file in the /javascript folder has no changes to it, so you need to change it yourself.)

 Just import this entire repository as a gradle project and use the **teavmc** gradle task.
 It will generate a `classes.js` in the `javascript` folder of this repository.